 As a kid, I was obsessed with horse racing.
-I manually recorded races onto video tapes and listened to the commentators as they analyzed races.
-I was convinced that I would own a racehorse one day.
+I recorded races onto video tapes and listened to the commentators analyze races.
+I wanted to own a racehorse one day.
 And my racehorse, obviously, would be the one who broke the Triple Crown drought.

 The driving force behind this cocktail is my love for blueberries.

 Mint Juleps are really strong, and the first one I ever imbibed was overwhelming.
 Yes, it was utterly delicious, but I knew if I drank it too fast, I wouldn’t remember the Derby, let alone my name.